TheBazingaProject/Bazinga-2021-2022/README.md

               - Tried manually doing strafing, which worked

               - A lot of friction by wheels on the ground and the plate on the robot

+Jan 18, 2022  - Test Wheels

+              - Created a new autonomous that tests the wheels to make sure that they work in all directions

+              - the program makes the robot move forward, then backward, then strafes left and right